DecidimAustria/decidim-module-feeds/README.md

 # Decidim::Feeds participatory space (under development)

-This FeedsSpace module adds a simple Feeds Participatory Space to hold a feed component.
+This Feeds module adds a simple Feeds Participatory Space to hold a feed component.

 **The module is currently in development and not yet ready.**